- Faith and Worship

 The somber and simple nature of the Good Friday liturgy "brings the faithful face to face with the cross, the great scandal and paradox of Christianity," explains Carl E. Olson of Our Sunday Visitor.
 Key to the liturgy is the veneration of the cross, during which, "each person acknowledges the instrument of Christ's death and publicly demonstrates their willingness to take up their cross and follow Christ, regardless of what trials and sufferings it might involve."

-Many parishes offer the Stations of the Cross on Good Friday, some of which are live reenactments.
-Arkansas Catholic lists the parishes hosting these special events.
 If unable to attend in person, you are welcome to take part in this devotion online.
 Reflect on Christ's passion through the Via Dolorosa (Way of the Cross) in Jerusalem, or and the Way of the Cross: Stations and Meditations from Arkansas.
 To meditate on Mary's grief consider the "Stabat Mater" (the "Mother was Standing"), a 13th-century Catholic hymn about Mary's pain at the foot of her Son's cross.

 In addition, the Holy Father is asking Catholics worldwide to give to the Pontifical Good Friday Collection.
 These donations help preserve the holy shrines for pilgrims and support the pastoral, charitable, educational and social works of Christians in the Holy Land.